 • Teens proving their sexual prowess to gain status among peers; this can happen with any gender.

-• Exes may do it to embarrass or humiliate the other person (revenge).
+• Exes may do it to punish, control, or humiliate the other person.

 • Frenemies may do it because they are jealous, in a fight, or are bullying.

-As you will see in the next module, laws have been passed so that revenge port and sextortion carry severe penalties.
-In fact, even threatening revenge porn or sextortion can get you in trouble with the law.
+As you will see in the next module, laws have been passed so that intimate image abuse and sextortion carry severe penalties.
+In fact, even threatening intimate image abuse or sextortion can get you in trouble with the law.

 What Young People May Think About Sexting